 Current protection status and management plan

 The Hawaiian Island Land Trust (HILT) aims to restore the Waihe’e Refuge to reflect the cultural and natural state it would have been in 200 years ago.
 This vision requires a lot of labor intensive work; when HILT (formerly Maui Coastal Land Trust) acquired the Waihe’e Refuge, roughly 95% of the plants found on the site were considered to be invasive species.
 To implement its vision, the land trust has relied upon volunteers to help restore the Waihe’e Refuge.
 Every Friday and the third Saturday of every month HILT welcomes volunteers to the Waihe’e Refuge to remove invasive species and plant native species.
 The land trust has also welcomed working groups on “work vacations” and promoted its site for cultural tourism.
 Local school children also visit to learn about the historical importance of the site in the Hawaiian culture.
-The property was purchased for $4.8M and owned for 8 years.
-Every year, about 80-120k invested, so close to $1M in management costs.

 Process of achieving protection and resilience to climate change